Hanley Town F.C.: History

 In 1996 Hanley returned to the Mid-Cheshire League, joining Division Two.
 However, after two seasons they switched to the Midland League and in 2004–05 they were Midland League champions.
 At the end of the season the league merged with the Staffordshire County League to form the Staffordshire County Senior League.
 Hanley were placed in the Premier Division and were the league's inaugural champions in 2005–06 before finishing as runners-up the following season.

 Hanley were Premier Division runners-up again in 2010–11, before winning back-to-back titles in 2011–12 and 2012–13, after which they were promoted to Division One of the North West Counties League; the 2012–13 season also saw them win the League Cup, the Staffordshire FA Vase and the Leek Cup.
 In 2014–15 the club finished fourth and qualified for the promotion play-offs; after a 3–1 win over Holker Old Boys in the semi-finals, they lost 5–3 to AFC Darwen in the final.
 However, the club were Division One champions the following season, earning promotion to the Premier Division.

 At the end of the 2020–21 season Hanley were transferred to the Premier Division of the Midland League.
 They went on to win the Premier Division title in 2021–22, earning promotion to Division One West of the Northern Premier League.
 However, after finishing second-from-bottom of Division One West in 2024–25, the club were relegated back to the Premier Division of the Midland League.
+They were Premier Division champions the following season, securing an immediate promotion back to Division One West.